 Dr. Joshua Moon Johnson is an educator, speaker, trainer, and consultant on topics ranging from diversity and social justice to higher education and professional development.
 Much of Dr. Joshua Moon Johnson’s work stems from his personal identity as a Christian, queer, multiracial Asian-American/Euro-American, man who grew up in Mississippi.
 His understanding of identity has led to a career training, consulting, writing and presenting at colleges and organizations around the country.
-He is currently an Assistant Dean of Students and the Special Assistant to the VP of Student Life at UW-Madison.
+He is currently the Dean of Student Affairs at the American University of Malta (in southern Europe).
 He previously served as the Assistant Dean/Director of the Multicultural Student Center at the University of Wisconsin- Madison.
 Joshua is a leader in higher education administration, social justice education, and regularly writes, speaks, and consults on issues related to diversity in higher education.
 Prior to UW-Madison Joshua served as the Director of the Resource Center for Sexual & Gender Diversity/Lesbian, Gay, Bisexual, and Transgender Services and the Non-traditional Student Resource Center at the University of California, Santa Barbara.
 Joshua began to pay attention to identity as he was being home-schooled by his Pentecostal minister parents, and he began to realize there were conflicts with his religious, spiritual, sexual, and gender identity; moreover, this long-lasting struggle affected all aspects of his life.
 Joshua’s understanding of identity and conflict has led him to a career educating on topics of social justice and has led to becoming a best-selling author with his first book, Beyond Surviving: From Religious Oppression to Queer Activism.

 Joshua was trained from an early age to believe that the Bible was the guide for his life and the direction stated in it should not be questioned.
 Joshua was socialized from an early age that romantic same-sex relationships were sinful abominations and socially unacceptable.
 From birth, Christian ideology was a part of Joshua’s life, and he spent much of his life focused on “fixing” his same-sex attraction.
 As Joshua was trying to make sense of his own challenges with his race, religion, sexuality, and gender he began to notice that many others shared his struggles, which is when he refocused his life’s purpose.